Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: Case Studies

 \subsection{Different Model Inaccuracies}

-Table \ref{tab:57bus_HITLMGA_performance} and \ref{tab:118bus_HITLMGA_performance} summarize the results across all model inaccuracies introduced in Section \ref{sec:evaluation_functions}.
-In the tables, alternatives generated by MGA are considered valuable if not all of the alternatives have the same performance regarding the evaluation function.
-The alternatives of the HITL-MGA approach are considered more valuable if there are alternatives that perform better or more alternatives that perform as good as the best alternatives generated by MGA.
+Comparing the performance of the different HITL-MGA approaches for different evaluation functions, Table \ref{tab:HITLMGA_performance} summarizes the results across all model inaccuracies introduced in Section \ref{sec:evaluation_functions}.
+In the table, alternatives generated by MGA are considered "valuable" if not all of the alternatives have the same performance regarding the evaluation function.
+The alternatives of the HITL-MGA approach are considered "more valuable" when they contain a greater number of alternatives reaching at least the best performance level of MGA than the number of MGA alternatives achieving that best performance.
 For the evaluation functions of specific switching sets, topological depth, and switching sequence feasibility, the HITL-MGA approaches do not outperform the initial MGA for the 118-bus system.
 When reducing the problem size to the IEEE 57-bus system, the HITL-MGA approaches perform better for the specific switching sets and the switching sequence feasibility, as the initial MGA finds more valuable alternatives here.
-However, as with the initial MGA approach described in Section \ref{sec:MGA_applied_to_NTR}, the HITL-MGA does not find valuable alternatives for topological depth.
+However, as with the initial MGA approach, the HITL-MGA does not find valuable alternatives for topological depth.